LittleManMichael/WebDevAI_Test/README.md

-# AI Agent Workforce Platform (Local Version)
+# AI Agent Workforce Platform

-A local platform that enables AI agents to collaboratively build websites and web applications with minimal human effort.
+A platform designed to enable AI agents to collaboratively build websites and web applications with minimal human effort.
 The system creates a workforce of specialized AI agents that communicate with each other, with conversations visible in a Teams-like chat interface.

+## Current Project Status: UNDER DEVELOPMENT

+This project is currently in development and is **not yet fully functional**.
+The codebase represents the foundation and architecture for the planned system, and requires additional implementation work before it can be used effectively.

-## How It Works
+## Concept

-The AI Agent Workforce is designed to run locally on your machine, allowing you to manage web development projects through a team of specialized AI agents.
-Each agent has a specific role, expertise, and responsibility within the project.
-You can observe their discussions and collaborate with them through a simple chat interface.
+The AI Agent Workforce is designed to run locally on your machine, creating a collaborative environment where specialized AI agents work together on web development projects.
+Each agent has a specific role, expertise, and responsibilities.
+As the human operator, you can observe their discussions and collaborate with them through a simple chat interface.

-## Current Project Status

-This project is a single-user local application that provides a collaborative AI environment for web development.
-It uses MongoDB for local data storage and integrates with OpenAI and Anthropic APIs for AI functionality.

-## Features
+## Features (Planned)

 - **Specialized Agent Roles**: Project Manager, Architect, Frontend Developer, Backend Developer, Content Specialist, and Testing Specialist
-- **Real-time Communication**: Agents communicating with each other and you, the human user
+- **Real-time Communication**: Agents communicating with each other and the human user
 - **Project Management**: Creation and tracking of web development projects
 - **Task Assignment**: Breaking down projects into tasks assigned to specialized agents
 - **Interactive Dashboard**: Monitoring project progress, agent workload, and activities
 - **Conversation Interface**: Teams-like chat to observe and participate in agent discussions

-## Getting Started
+## What's Implemented

+- **Architecture Design**: Overall system architecture with modular component design
+- **Database Models**: Schema definitions for agents, projects, tasks, conversations, etc.
+- **API Route Structure**: Basic routing framework for the RESTful API endpoints
+- **Controller Patterns**: Foundational controller logic (though many functions need additional implementation)
+- **Socket.io Setup**: Initial WebSocket configuration for real-time communication
+- **UI Mockups**: HTML/CSS templates for the front-end interface
+- **Agent Templates**: Definitions for specialized AI agent roles and system prompts

+## What Needs To Be Completed

+1. **Authentication System**:
+   - Simplify for single-user local use
+   - Implement auto-login for local environment

+2. **AI Integration**:
+   - Finalize LLM API integrations
+   - Implement prompt engineering for agent collaboration
+   - Add error handling and retry logic for API calls

+3. **Frontend Development**:
+   - Connect frontend to backend API and WebSockets
+   - Complete UI interactivity and data binding

+4. **File Management**:
+   - Complete upload/download functionality
+   - Implement file generation features
+   - Setup proper directory permissions

+5. **Testing**:
+   - Add unit and integration tests
+   - Implement API endpoint testing
+   - Add validation for database operations

+6. **Documentation**:
+   - Complete user guides and tutorials
+   - Document system architecture

+7. **Utility Scripts**:
+   - Implement backup system
+   - Complete system prompt generation

-### Prerequisites
+## Prerequisites (For Development)

 - Node.js (v18 or higher)
-- MongoDB (local installation)
+- MongoDB
 - Anthropic Claude API key
 - OpenAI API key

-### Installation
+## Installation (For Development Only)

 1. Clone the repository
 ```bash